C-Francoeur/myLMSC261/PyoProject/ProProject.md

 nothing...
 no change...
 nada...
-I quit like seriously I give up what the heck why isn't anything working it worked for everyone else so why wont it work for me seriously what am i doing wrong this is so stupid like so incredibly stupid not one good thing about it
+I quit, like seriously.
+I give up.
+What the heck?!
+Why isn't anything working?
+It worked for everyone else, so why wont it work for me?!?
+Seriously!!!
+What am i doing wrong?
+This is so stupid.
+Like, so incredibly stupid!
+Not one good thing about it.

+For the heck of it I tried this puppy out again

               sudo python3 setup.py install --use-coreaudio --debug

-For the heck of it I tried this puppy out again and still no success
+and still no success

+              /Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/System/Library/Frameworks/CoreAudio.framework/Headers/AudioHardwareDeprecated.h:736:1: note: 'AudioDeviceRemoveIOProc' has been explicitly marked deprecated here
+                AudioDeviceRemoveIOProc(    AudioDeviceID       inDevice,

                   36 warnings and 1 error generated.

 At this point, i've given up